Chain Length Sizing

 R= Number of teeth on largest rear cog.

 Example: A bike has a 42-32-22 front chainring set up.
 Use only the 42 for the equation.
-The rear cog set has 32 tooth largest cog.
+The rear cog set has 32 teeth on the largest cog.
 The bike measures 16-3/8” from the center of the rear axle to the center of the crank bolt.
 The decimal equivalent for 16-3/8” is 16.375 inches.

 L = 2 (16.375) + (42/4 + 32/4 + 1)